 Individuals caring for loved ones with Alzheimer's disease, dementia or other memory loss can often find themselves physically and emotionally overwhelmed by their responsibilities.
 While they may have… Read More

 For someone with Alzheimer's disease or dementia, proper nutrition and hydration are essential.
-Eating and drinking help keep the immune system functioning - staving off infections and illness - and help the individual maintain strength.
-Likewise,… Read More
+Eating and drinking help keep the immune system functioning - staving off infections and illness - and help… Read More

 Maintaining independence while also living with Alzheimer's may seem counterintuitive or even impossible.
 And yet, those individuals with Alzheimer's who maintain a level of independence as the disease progresses are often individuals who also stay healthier… Read More